2026 EcoFaith Summit of the Upper Midwest

 Registration is free to everyone who registers for the Summit.
 Participation is limited to 30 people.

-Led by: Callie Grones and Deacon Colleen Bernu
+Led by: Callie Grones and Colleen Bernu

 Callie Grones is a Marshfield Clinic Health Systems AmeriCorps member serving with the Friends of the Lake Superior Reserve (FOLSR).
 She has organized several volunteer events at Wisconsin Point, including multiple beach cleanups and a spotted knapweed (non-local plant) pull.
 She is also a part of the working group to restore ishkode (Ojibwe for fire) to Wisconsin Point.

-Deacon Colleen Bernu (Fond Du Lac Band of Lake Superior Chippewa) is a Minister of Word and Service through the ELCA, formerly serving as mission developer for Together Here Ministries and later DEM and Minister for Diversity, Equity and Inclusion in the Northeastern Minnesota Synod.
+Colleen Bernu (Fond Du Lac Band of Lake Superior Chippewa) is a Minister of Word and Service through the ELCA, formerly serving as mission developer for Together Here Ministries and later DEM and Minister for Diversity, Equity and Inclusion in the Northeastern Minnesota Synod.
 Colleen is dedicated to using her training and professional experiences combined with the traditional ecological knowledge of her ancestors as a teacher to bridge diverse communities through increased understanding, shared language, and mutual dialog.

-Engaging Youth & Young Adults
+Young Adults Gather

 Theme & Goals Statement